MrCreosote/KBaseMinHashExperimentsAndScripts/README.md

 * It seems searching with an SBT is [broken](https://github.com/dib-lab/sourmash/issues/454) in the current release, 2.0.0a4, and produces no results in 1:22:17.
 Searching directly against the sketches does produce the expected results.

+It takes Mash 3s to add a single sequence to a file containing 43892 sequences.